Rari-Capital/docs/src/nova/README.md

 function cancel(bytes32 execHash, uint256 withdrawDelaySeconds) public
 ```

-This function cancels an execution request (allows a user to withdraw their tokens/bounty after a delay). `msg.sender` must be the initiator of execution request the `execHash` links to.
+This function cancels an execution request (allows a user to withdraw their tip/inputs after a delay). `msg.sender` must be the initiator of execution request the `execHash` links to.

 ::: tip
-After `cancel` is called the user must wait `withdrawDelaySeconds` before calling `withdraw` to get their bounty, input tokens, etc back.
+After `cancel` is called the user must wait `withdrawDelaySeconds` before calling `withdraw` to get their tip, input tokens, etc back.
 :::

 ::: warning